London to Amsterdam via the Stena Line ferry

 2. Harwich to Hoek van Holland by Stena Line ferry

 At Harwich, the train arrives directly at the ferry terminal - you'll see the ship on your left as the train pulls in.
-Walk back along the platform towards the rear of the train, head up over the footbridge (there's a lift if you have heavy luggage or mobility problems) then go through the double glass doors at the London end of the platform into the ferry terminal and up the escalators to the first floor.
+Walk back along the platform towards the rear of the train, head up over the footbridge (there's a lift if you have heavy luggage or mobility problems) then go through the glass doors at the London end of the platform into the ferry terminal and up the escalators to the first floor.

 Stena Line ferry boarding at Harwich

-Choice of cabin accommodation
+Choice of cabin

 A private cabin is compulsory on the night boat, optional (but half-price and a good idea) on the day boat.
 All cabins have an en suite toilet & shower, satellite TV, all necessary bedding, towels, soap & shampoo.
 There a desk with power sockets (UK 3-pin & European 2-pin) for laptops & mobiles.
 Outside cabins have a window, inside cabins don't.
 Stena Line are so proud of their Dux beds they put the Dux logo on the cabin doors - and it's true, the beds are extremely comfortable.
 The satellite TV has BBC1, BBC2, ITV, Channel 4, and several Dutch Channels, plus a channel showing a forward view from the bridge and a channel which cycles through CCTV camera in the kennels so you can see your dog.
 Click the images for larger photos.